Skip to main content

 2. Reduce juvenile justice system involvement through programs that seek to meet the needs of youth and families, with a particular focus on minority youth.

-North Dakota's most recent plan for compliance with the Reducing Racial and Ethnic Disparities (R/ED) JJDP Act core requirement can be found here.
+North Dakota's most recent plan for compliance with the JJDPA core requirement of Reducing Racial and Ethnic Disparities can be found here.